Road Trip Fun

 ••• Our Summer Tee has many incarnations, including our latest knit with Queensland Cairns.
 With versions for DK, Worsted, and Aran weight yarns, this easy tee is worked in two pieces and is an excellent introduction to sweater making.

-••• Tanis Lavallee's Rock It Tee is another top-down knit worked in one piece with fingering weight yarn for an easy breezy tee!
+••• Tanis Lavallee's Rock It Tee is another top-down knit worked in one piece with sport weight yarn for an easy breezy tee!

 Are shawls more of your style?